-31 Commentary: This definition is based on the corresponding definition in s.
+&lt;sup>31 Commentary: This definition is based on the corresponding definition in s.
 91.01, Wis.
 Stats.

-32 Commentary: This definition is based on the corresponding definition in s.
+&lt;sup>32 Commentary: This definition is based on the corresponding definition in s.
 ATCP 51.01, Wis.
 Admin.
 Code.
 A mere acquisition of a neighboring livestock facility does not constitute an "expansion" unless more animal units are added to the combined facilities.

-- (187) Semi-nude or semi-nude condition The showing of the human male or female genitals, pubic area, vulva or anus, with not more than a complete opaque covering, or the showing of the female breast with not more than a complete opaque covering of any part of the nipple or areola. - (188) Separate livestock facility A livestock facility that (1) has only one type of livestock (i.e., cattle, swine, poultry, sheep, or goats) and that type of livestock is not kept on any other livestock facility to which the separate species facility is related (see definition of "related livestock facility"); (2) has no more than 500 animal units; (3) its livestock housing and manure storage structures, if any, are separate from the livestock housing and manure storage structures used by livestock facilities to which it is related; and (4) meets one of the following criteria: - (1) Its livestock housing and manure storage structures, if any, are located at least 750 feet from the nearest livestock housing or manure storage structure used by a livestock facility to which it is related. - (2) It and the other livestock facilities to which it is related have a combined total of fewer than 1,000 animal units.33 - (189) Setback A specified horizontal distance between two actual or imaginary features (e.g., property boundary lines, ordinary high-water mark, structures, wells, and septic systems). - (190) Sewage sludge The residue matter resulting from the treatment of sewage.34 - (191) Shared parking One or more parking spaces that partially or entirely meet the parking requirements of two or more land uses. - (192) Sight triangle See Vision clearance triangle - (193) Sign Any device, fixture, placard, or structure that uses any color, form, graphic, illumination, symbol, or writing to advertise, announce the purpose of, or identify the purpose of a person or entity, or to communicate information of any kind to the public. - (194) Sign, awning A sign displayed on the surface of an awning. - (195) Sign, banner A sign made of a light, pliable material (e.g., fabric, plastic, paper, or vinyl) not enclosed in a rigid frame that is tethered between vertical poles or buildings using string, wire, or rope. - (196) Sign, blade A sign affixed to a structure that is taller than it is wide. - (197) Sign, directional A permanent off-premise sign that provides information indicating the location (e.g., name, direction, and/or distance) of a business, club, worship facility, or other such organization which is located on a local road (i.e., town road).
+- livestock housing or manure storage structure used by a livestock facility to which it is related. - (2) It and the other livestock facilities to which it is related have a combined total of fewer than 1,000 animal units. - (189) Setback A specified horizontal distance between two actual or imaginary features (e.g., property boundary lines, ordinary high-water mark, structures, wells, and septic systems). - (190) Sewage sludge The residue matter resulting from the treatment of sewage. - (191) Shared parking One or more parking spaces that partially or entirely meet the parking requirements of two or more land uses. - (192) Sight triangle See Vision clearance triangle - (193) Sign Any device, fixture, placard, or structure that uses any color, form, graphic, illumination, symbol, or writing to advertise, announce the purpose of, or identify the purpose of a person or entity, or to communicate information of any kind to the public. - (194) Sign, awning A sign displayed on the surface of an awning. - (195) Sign, banner A sign made of a light, pliable material (e.g., fabric, plastic, paper, or vinyl) not enclosed in a rigid frame that is tethered between vertical poles or buildings using string, wire, or rope. - (196) Sign, blade A sign affixed to a structure that is taller than it is wide. - (197) Sign, directional A permanent off-premise sign that provides information indicating the location (e.g., name, direction, and/or distance) of a business, club, worship facility, or other such organization which is located on a local road (i.e., town road). - (198) Sign, hanging A sign suspended above a pedestrian walkway that fronts a multi-tenant building from the underside of an awning, canopy, marquee, or floor overhang. - (199) Sign, monument A freestanding sign affixed to a solid, low-profile base structure.
+(Exhibit 3-7) - (200) Sign, pole A sign supported by one or more vertical poles or pylons that are generally exposed to view. - (201) Sign, projecting A sign that is attached to the wall of a building and projects more than 12 inches beyond such wall.
+(Exhibit 3-8) - (202) Sign, wall A sign that is painted directly on an exterior wall of a building or is attached to the exterior wall of a building with the exposed face of the sign in a plane approximately parallel to the plane of the exterior wall.

-33 Commentary: This definition is based on the corresponding definition in s.
+&lt;sup>33 Commentary: This definition is based on the corresponding definition in s.
 ATCP 51.01, Wis.
 Admin.
 Code.
 For purposes of this definition, cattle and poultry are different "types" of livestock, but dairy and beef cattle are livestock of the same "type" ("cattle").
 Milking cows, heifers, calves and steers (all "cattle") are livestock of the same "type."
 Turkeys, ducks, geese and chickens are livestock of the same "type" ("poultry").

-34 Commentary: This definition is based on the corresponding definition in s.
+Commentary: This definition is based on the corresponding definition in s.
 94.64(1)(pm), Wis.
 Stats.